ordercloud-api/ordercloud-seed/README.md

 ## Nice to Have features
-- Progress bar for import and export commands
 - JSON as an option
 - Reference other files
 - Template variables in YAML for imports.
 Including allowing OC to define an ID and then applying it later.